 - The affordability of term life insurance

 If you choose a universal life policy for your loved ones we can help.
-We work with more than 30 of the top insurance carriers in the industry today.
+We work with more than 30 of the top insurance companies in the industry today.
 So, there is no need to spend time and effort sorting through policies and companies when we’ve already done the legwork for you.
 You can compare Universal Life Insurance Quotes online with us today.

-As an independent insurance brokerage, we will help you to narrow down the coverage and the insurance carrier – as well as the premium – that works the best for you and your specific needs.
+At Insurance Geek we are an independent brokerage, we will help you to narrow down policies and find the best universal life insurance quote.
+We will find the carrier that works best for you and your specific needs.